JuliaPhylo/PhyloNetworks.jl/README.md

 Two alternatives:

-1. The estimated gene trees for each locus which can be obtained by [MrBayes](http://mrbayes.sourceforge.net) or [RAxML](http://sco.h-its.org/exelixis/software.html).
+1. A list of estimated gene trees for each locus, which can be obtained using [MrBayes](http://mrbayes.sourceforge.net) or [RAxML](http://sco.h-its.org/exelixis/software.html).
 2. A table of concordance factors (CF) for each 4-taxon subset which can be obtained from [BUCKy](http://www.stat.wisc.edu/~ane/bucky/),